-Our work is an invitation to the body, never an imposition of the mind.
-There is no ‘perfect’ posture or movement, so there will be no forcing your body into some ideal or ‘perfect’ position.
-Instead, we invite you to invite yourself to commune with your Body via your Mind, noticing what you feel and what you think, what positions and movements your body prefers to be at peace within gravity – and we witness your mind move toward a greater sense of integrity all on its own… well, okay, with a little help.
+Overall, this work is an invitation to the body, never an imposition of the mind.
+There is no ‘perfect’ posture or movement, so there will be no therapist forcing your body into some ideal state of being.
+Instead, we invite you to invite your Self to commune with your Body via your Mind, noticing what you feel and what you think, what positions and movements your body prefers in order to be at peace within gravity – and we witness your mind move toward a greater sense of integrity all on its own… well, okay, with a little help.

-Integrity Yoga is all about your choice and your change.
-When you practice yoga with integrity, you empower yourself to know [who, what, when, where, how, why] you are in order to realize all that you are.
+We are all about giving life to your choices and your changes.
+When you practice yoga with integrity, you empower yourself to know [who, what, when, where, how, why] you are, in order to realize all you are.

 Words are influential.
 They offer us means of self-expression, and their definitions enable us to have a common understanding of a word or subject, allowing us to consider things meaningfully, in privacy or with others.

-Please remember: Reality transcends ordinary language.
+REMINDER: Reality transcends language.
 There are infinite ways to define these words and to illuminate their true variance and distinction, their true equivalence and uniformity.
-You may express these words differently, and in truth, we hope so.
+You may express these words differently, and in truth, I hope you do.
 That’s what makes us all special – and still, the same.

 YOGA & INTEGRITY

 Yoga is defined by many people in many ways.
-At Integrity Yoga, we use two primary definitions:
+These are my two primary definitions:

 the practice of mindful embodiment.